pjswords/Apple-SEC-filings/README.md

 # Apple-SEC-filings
 These Python scripts retrieve and parse Apple's annual SEC filings from 2007 through 2015.
 Apple-SEC-filings-py2.py works with Python 2, and Apple-SEC-filings-py3.py works with Python 3.
-Each script peerforms the same function.
+Both scripts perform the same function.

 After retrieving a report from Apple's website, the script